Xerozzz/OurOrder/README.md

 OurOrder solves that problem by allowing people to easily access and consolidate orders

 ## Principle
-Simple to develop, convenient to maintain and easy to use
+Simple to develop, easy to maintain and convenient to use

 ## Prerequisites:
-- Docker
 - Python (3.8+ recommended)
+- AWS CLI (and configured credentials using `aws configure`)
+### Deployment Requirements
-- Lightsailctl
+- Docker and Lightsailctl

-Note: If you don't have lightsailctl, then you will need to deploy it as a container with different steps from below, or not use containers.
+<br>OR
+- EB CLI (Elastic Beanstalk CLI)

 ## Deployment Steps:

+### Setup
+1. Setup a virtualenv and run `pip install -r requirements.txt`
+2. Set .env variables under `.env_sample` and rename it to `.env`

+### Testing and Linting
+- `autopep8 --recursive --in-place --aggressive --aggressive app.py`
+- `autopep8 --recursive --in-place --aggressive --aggressive functions.py`
+- `pylint *.py`
+- `pytest` (3 tests will fail if you do not have a local running Redis instance)

+### As an Elastic Beanstalk Application using GitHub
+3. Run `eb init` in the root directory
+4. Run `eb create` to create your EB environment
+5. Run `eb deploy` to deploy your application (also run this command when new changes are pushed to the repo)

+Other commands:

+- `eb status` - Used to check status of your deployment
+- `eb open` - Opens your application URL
+- `eb console` - Opens your application in the AWS Console

-### As a AWS LightSail or Docker Container
+### As a AWS LightSail or Docker Container (Old method)
 Note: All files are under "Lightsail Containers Scripts" Folder.
 Edit the commands as necessary or drag the files into the main directory.
-1. Setup a virtualenv and run `pip install -r requirements.txt`
-2. Set .env variables under `.env_sample` and rename it to `.env`
-    <br>Optional: Run `python -m pytest -v --setup-show --cov=app --cov-report term-missing` to test the code.

 3. Run `docker build -t flask-docker .`
 4. Run `docker run -p 5000:5000 flask-docker`, you can also run `flask run` first to confirm it is working